Home » Geography » Resources Types

 2. Developed Resources

 Resources that have been well developed and are now in use.
 Their quantity and quality have been determined.
 For example, coal and petroleum.
-These are resources that have been utilized by a man using technical know-how.
+These are resources that have been utilized by a man using technical knowledge.

 3. Stock and Reserves